ShrinidhiUpadhyaya/HomeyApp/README.md

 </p>

 **APK**
-* You can directly install the apk from the apk folder.
+* You can directly install the apk from the apk folder https://github.com/ShrinidhiUpadhyaya/HomeyApp/tree/main/apk.

 **Note:**
 * Just the screens and the components are implemented, functionality is not implemented.